jrehor/kcc/README.md

 ```
 ----------------

-And here is just one example of what happens when adverbs work together:
+This doesn't seem like much, but here is just one example of what happens when adverbs work together:

 ```q
  x:1 2 3 4 5 6 7 8 9           /input